Shunyang2018/shunyang.xyz/content/authors/admin/_index.md

 email: "lygwangshunyang@gmail.com"
 ---

-Shunyang Wang is a scientist of computational metabolomics at Brightseed.
-He leverages big data to find solutions.
+Shunyang Wang is a computational chemistry scientist with a passion for leveraging big data to solve real-world problems.
+He is fascinated by building models that uncover and explain the underlying rules of nature.
+A firm believer in the power of science to make the world a better place, Shunyang enjoys reading, cooking, surfing, hiking, e-gaming, and soccer.
+If you're a fellow foodie, he’s sure to be a great friend.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.